isabella232/journeys.en/help/using/building-journeys/terminating-a-journey.md

 A stopped journey version cannot be restarted.

-You can stop a journey when an emergency occurred (for example if a marketer realizes that the journey targets the wrong audience or a custom action supposed to deliver messages is not working correctly…) by clicking **[!UICONTROL Stop]** while hovering over a journey in the list of journeys.
+You can stop a journey (for example if a marketer realizes that the journey targets the wrong audience or a custom action supposed to deliver messages is not working correctly…) by clicking **[!UICONTROL Stop]** while hovering over a journey in the list of journeys.

 ![](../assets/do-not-localize/journey-stop-quick-action.png)